Semisonic

 Semisonic is an American rock band formed in Minneapolis in 1995, consisting of Dan Wilson (lead vocals, guitar, keyboards), John Munson (bass, keyboards, backing vocals, guitar), and Jacob Slichter (drums, percussion, keyboards, backing vocals).
-They are best known in the U.S. for their 1998 single "Closing Time".
-They also had international success with the singles "Singing in My Sleep", "Secret Smile" and "Chemistry".
+They are best known in the U.S. for their 1998 top-20 single "Closing Time".

 History

 Formation and debut album

-After the breakup of Trip Shakespeare, Dan Wilson, and John Munson joined up with drummer Jacob Slichter to form Semisonic in 1995.
+After the breakup of Trip Shakespeare, Wilson and Munson joined up with drummer Slichter to form the band Pleasure in 1993.
+By 1995, they had changed their name to Semisonic.
 An EP, Pleasure, was released that year on Boston indie label CherryDisc, and the studio full-length Great Divide in 1996 on MCA.

 Breakthrough and international success

 Semisonic's breakthrough came two years later in 1998 when their second album, Feeling Strangely Fine, reached the Top 50 chart on the strength of the hit single "Closing Time", their biggest hit in the United States.
-In a 2008 performance at Harvard's Sanders Theatre, Wilson made it known that it was originally written about the birth of his first child.
+During a 2008 performance at Harvard's Sanders Theatre, Wilson said that it was originally written about the birth of his first child.

-Their international career also blossomed when another song from the album, "Secret Smile", quickly became a UK radio favourite in the summer of 1999, eventually peaking at No. 12 on the UK Singles Chart.
+Their international career also blossomed when another song from the album, "Secret Smile", quickly became a UK radio favorite in the summer of 1999, eventually peaking at No. 12 on the UK Singles Chart.